-Budlong Woods apartments typically come in low-density form. the streets are lined with single-story, baby-boom era, single-family bungalows, and there's also a healthy dose of elegant, vintage, low-rise apartment buildings thrown into the mix. it's very much a suburb in a city.
+Budlong Woods apartments typically come in low-density form. the streets are lined with single-story, baby-boom era, single-family bungalows, and there's also a healthy dose of elegant, vintage, low-rise apartment buildings thrown into the mix.

 Public transportation to the Loop is not a cinch.
 Commuters have to hitch a ride on the Foster Avenue bus and travel a mile-and-a-half east to the Berwyn Station, which is on the red line.
 Commuters can also take the Lincoln Avenue bus south to the Western Avenue station, which is on the brown line.